Holiday Smart Energy Living

 Interested in saving money this holiday season?
-The Office of the Ohio Consumers’ Counsel (OCC) offers some energy-saving tips so that you can spend less on utility bills to free up money for gift-giving this year.
+The Office of the Ohio Consumers’ Counsel (OCC) offers some energy-saving tips to save on utility bills to free up money for gift-giving.

-Lighting, heating, cooling, and major appliances account for almost all the energy used in an average household.
-The holidays can inflate your bill due to increased heating costs, increased appliance usage, and additional lighting around your home.
+Lighting, heating, cooling, and major appliances account for almost all the energy used in an average home.
+And the holidays can inflate utility bills with increased heating costs, increased appliance use, and additional lighting around the home.

 Lighting

 Consider choosing LED instead of traditional incandescent bulbs for holiday lighting.
-LED lights last longer, only use about 15 percent of the energy of traditional incandescent bulbs and generate a fraction of the heat.
+LED lights last longer and only use about 15 percent of the energy of traditional incandescent bulbs.

 Another way to save electricity during the holiday season is by turning lighting off when it is not in use.
-Purchasing a timer or a smart plug to automatically turn your holiday lighting on and off can save both time and money.
-A Wi-Fi connected smart plug allows you to control holiday lighting through a smart phone or voice control device.
-There are some smart plugs that will provide energy monitoring data that provides how much your holiday display costs to run.
+Purchasing a timer or a “smart” plug to automatically turn holiday lighting on and off can save both time and money.
+With a Wi-Fi connected smart plug, holiday lighting can be controlled with a smart phone or other smart device.

 Heating